Structure of the Declaration

 The Preamble sets the Declaration in the context of the global challenges and promise of organ transplantation.

-This section provides clear definitions for the practices that the Declaration seeks to eradicate: organ trafficking, transplant tourism and commercialism.
+This section provides clear definitions for the practices that the Declaration seeks to eradicate: organ trafficking and transplant tourism.

-In this section, the key ethical principles of the Declaration and fundamental requirements for organ donation and transplantation are outlined to guide transplantation practices.
+In this section, the key ethical principles of the Declaration are outlined to guide transplantation practices.

 The Declaration has been officially translated into the following languages:

 |Arabic with english|